AlikDex/yii2-recaptcha/README.md

-Google reCAPTCHA widget for Yii2 (without curl)
+Google reCAPTCHA widget for Yii2
 ================================
 Based on google reCaptcha API 2.0.